How to Stop Contact Naps

 Don’t Give Mixed Signals

 This goes hand in hand with being consistent!
 If you are going back and forth and eventually giving in to holding your baby for naps, this sends very mixed signals to them and can confuse them.
-Stick with a process and follow through, it will make things much easier for both of you.
+Stick with a process and follow through- they will learn to self-soothe and your life will get a lot easier!

-If after trying these steps you’re still having trouble, please let me know!!
-I’m happy to help you and your baby get through this and help them start sleeping independently.
+If after trying these steps you’re still having trouble, please let me know!
+I’m happy to offer one-on-one support to help your baby start sleeping through the night independently.
+My 3-4 month sleep guide is also a great way to get started with sleep training.
 Follow me on Instagram for more updates!